vsch/boxed-state/README.md

 ```

 :warning: When a property is set through the parent collection it orphans the boxed state for
-all the properties that the parent for which you kept reference.
+all the properties of the parent for which you kept reference.
 These detached properties will
-still work but only on their own copy of the data since they are now the detached from the root.
+still work but only on their own copy of the data since they are now detached from the root.

 For example this will happen when you do something like: